 Table 5 replicates the main results of the prior tables for away games.
-Both mean difference and pooled regression results indicate that Monday night games and games with unexpected outcome that are played away lead to much weaker and insignificant abnormal return on the sponsors' stocks; an effect of 17 to 19 basis points after away games, compared to 50 to 99 basis points after home games.
+Both mean difference and pooled regression results indicate that Monday night games and games with unexpected outcome that are played away lead to much weaker and insignificant abnormal return on the sponsors' stocks; an effect of 19 to 22 basis points after away games, compared to 50 to 84 basis points after home games.
 These results strongly support the role of investor sentiment.

-The post-season sample, however, shows a similar effect also in away games, albeit weaker than that found in home games.
+In the post-season, however, the effect of away games is more similar to that of home games.
 The average difference in abnormal returns between wins and losses is actually higher in away games than in home games (0.87 percent compared with 0.82 percent) yet is less significant in statistical terms (t-statistics of 1.06 and 1.72, respectively).
-The difference between the pooled regression coefficients of the win and loss indicators is reduced from 0.82 to 0.52 percent in away games but remains significant.
+The difference between the pooled regression coefficients of the win and loss indicators is reduced from 0.82 to 0.52 percent in away games.
 This suggests that the effect of playoff games on the teams' sponsors is driven mostly by rational expectations and only to a minor degree by investor sentiment.

-Figure 1 visualizes the key results in Table 5 and captures much of the message of the findings so far: outcomes of important home games affect the market value of the team stadiums' sponsors;

-away games generate a significantly weaker effect for the most part, leading to the conclusion that abnormal returns to the sponsors' stocks are driven at least to a certain extent by investor sentiment.
+Figure 2 visualizes the key results in Table 5 and captures much of the message of the findings so far: outcomes of important home games affect the market value of the team stadiums' sponsors; away games generate a significantly weaker effect for the most part, leading to the conclusion that abnormal returns to the sponsors' stocks are driven at least to a certain extent by investor sentiment.